 The Smithy (Starter's Box) Setup

-oTraining Area: Powering up the hooter, microphone, and clock; hoisting the transit mast flags (Orange/Blue).
+oTraining Topics: Powering up the hooter, microphone, and clock; hoisting the transit mast flags (Orange/Blue).

 oRationale: To ensure the primary race command center is functional and the start/finish line is visible.